coreymartella/pokerhands/README.md

 ## Setup

-To setup the dependencies run:
+To download the code, install bundler and setup the dependencies run:

-`bundle`
+`git clone https://github.com/coreymartella/pokerhands.git ; cd pokerhands ; bundle`

-You'll need ruby setup with bundler (`gem install bundler` if you don't have it)
+You'll need ruby 1.9+ setup with bundler (`gem install bundler` or `sudo gem install bundler` if you don't have it).
+If you don't have ruby already its likely you're on windows in which case http://rubyinstaller.org/ is your best bet.

 ## Testing